Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 Handling Major Disruptions

-First Priority: If you or anyone else is in danger, remove yourself from danger and:
+First Priority: If you or anyone else is in danger, remove yourself from danger, then:

 Deal Professionally with the Situation: Keep your cool until help arrives.

-Flow Chart and Strategies for Addressing Disruptive Behavior
+Flow Charts and Strategies for Addressing Disruptive Behavior

 This flow chart is intended as a guideline for the instructor, with the understanding that there is no “one size fits all” solution for disruptive behavior.

-Scenario 1.
-If the student’s behavior is irritating but not particularly disruptive (for example: cell phone use).
+Scenario 1: If the student’s behavior is irritating, but not particularly disruptive (e.g., cell phone use).
 Use the following approach if you feel comfortable being alone with the student.

 Flow Chart Sequence